 Industrial production and fixed-asset investment

 Industrial production and FAI are barometers of economic health.
-While industrial production showed continued strength, FAI indicated poor investment demand.
+While FAI showed stabilization, industrial production indicated a deceleration in the production environment.
 Economists are expecting further easing measures by the Chinese government to spur business activity.
-Until then, weak investment demand and construction activity in China will continue to weigh down iron ore prices.
+Until then, weak production and construction activity in China should continue to weigh down on commodity prices, especially iron ore prices.

 You can also read Can China Manage Growth without Fueling a Debt Crisis? for more on China’s recent stimulus measures and what they could mean for its economic outlook.